Traboules and Terroir: A Local's Guide to Experiencing Lyon Like a Lyonnais

 Funicular: Line F2 from Vieux Lyon métro station (€2.10 with TCL ticket)

-The interior is breathtaking—mosaics cover every surface, gold leaf glitters in the dim light, and stained glass filters colored light onto the marble floors.
-The crypt houses a statue of Notre-Dame de Fourvière, which is carried through the streets during the Fête des Lumières.
+The interior is overwhelming.
+Mosaics cover every surface.
+Gold leaf glitters in the dim light.
+Stained glass filters colored light onto marble floors that have been walked smooth by millions of feet.
+The crypt houses a statue of Notre-Dame de Fourvière that is carried through the streets during the Fête des Lumières by men who have trained for months to bear the weight.

 Don't Miss:

-- The view from the esplanade—on clear days, you can see Mont Blanc, 160km away
+- The view from the esplanade—on clear winter days, you can see Mont Blanc, 160km away, its white peak floating like an apparition above the Alps

-- The adjacent Chapel of the Virgin (12th century), older than the basilica itself
+- The adjacent Chapel of the Virgin (12th century), older and humbler than the basilica, with a stillness the main church lost long ago

 Théâtres Romains de Fourvière (Ancient Theatre of Fourvière)